runrig-coop/hedgerows/index.md

     [_jus in fructu_](https://www.lsd.law/define/in-fructu), "right to the fruit [of a thing]";
     [_jus abutendi_](https://www.lsd.law/define/jus-abutendi), "right to use up" as in "to expend"

-The most effective means of enclosing intellectual property, or IP, has been to consolidate it in vast data centers and relegate it to the server farms of tech monopolies.
+The most effective means of enclosing intellectual property, I would argue, has been to consolidate it in vast data centers and relegate it to the server farms of tech monopolies.
 Access can then be sold off in the form of subscriptions or advertising fees.
 That way, the IP owner retains maximum control, with the ability to revoke access or modify the terms of service at any time.
 This practice goes by many names.
 The industry jargon is Software-as-a-Service, or